11 May 2021

-Sophie is the youth worker delivering Good For Girls at Youth Realities, “It’s less acceptable to be loud when you get older, which is why I think it’s really important that we keep in touch with our childlike self and keep in touch with the physical release from activities.
+Sophie is the youth worker delivering Good for Girls at Youth Realities, “It’s less acceptable to be loud when you get older, which is why I think it’s really important that we keep in touch with our childlike self and keep in touch with the physical release from activities.
 That’s the difference between kids who play a lot and do a lot of sports or be creative and are allowed to just be themselves and be free.”

 Back at Youth Realities, the girls participate in a breathing exercise.
-Sophie leads them to regulate their breathing, calming them down and releasing any anxieties.
+Sophie leads them to regulate their breathing, calming them down and releasing anxieties.
 Then everyone begins to tap their hands against their bodies and stamp their feet on the floor.
 They are encouraged to think about any tensions that have built up, things that have been consuming them or that they want to let go of.
 Their hands and their feet tap faster and faster.
-As the exercise reaches its peak, the girls let it all out in a scream.
-The exercise is then run through a second time; with the girls encouraged to think about anything they held back because of fear of judgement or because it was difficult to let out.
+As the exercise peaked, the girls let it all out in a scream.
+The exercise is then run through a second time, with the girls encouraged to think about anything they held back because of fear of judgement or because it was difficult to let out.
 And then they scream again.

 Sophie is clear about the intention of the exercise; “to help them relieve stress and have that kind of physical relief.
-A lot of the time we might talk through our emotions or think through them or overthink them but actually having that physical release is so powerful.
+A lot of the time, we might talk through our emotions or think through them or overthink them but actually having that physical release is so powerful.
 This is why sports or creative activities are really important.
 It is a physical release of all the worries and stress and anxieties in our bodies.”